-Conversely, you can also learn a lot from people who haven’t done so well…
+The flip side of that is, you can also learn a lot from people who haven’t done so well…

 Success (or not) at school is a great example of this.

-Not surprisingly, kids who do well at school normally have very similar attitudes towards studying and doing their schoolwork.
-While kids who don’t do so well also have a number of things in common.
+Not surprisingly, kids who do well at school normally have very similar attitudes towards studying and doing their schoolwork, while kids who don’t do so well also have a number of things in common.

-Is that the answer?
+Is that the answer?!
 What if I’m wrong?
 Panic!
 Give up…

-Second – practice makes perfect.
+Secondly — practice makes perfect.

-Maybe they just need to get the ball rolling, then they’ll see that in fact they are capable of studying and getting good grades when they put the work in.
+Maybe they just need to get the ball rolling, then they’ll see that in fact they ARE capable of studying and getting good grades when they put the work in.

 2. They think all that studying involves is staring at textbooks